- Mental Health

 All right, maybe I picked up too much from Erhard Seminars Training back in seventies.
 Namely, when an attendant started whining about their "unhappy childhood", or their "not being understood", Werner---or the instructor would bluntly tell them: "Why are you being such an asshole to do it to yourself?"

-Yes, there were tears, and more that that, as those closed settings also got to be called "no-piss seminar"---but at the end of two weekends people came out transformed and responsible for their attitudes and emotions.
+Yes, there were tears, and more than that, as those closed settings also got to be called "no-piss seminar"---but at the end of two weekends people came out transformed and responsible for their attitudes and emotions and the whole package called life.

 Begging for Attention